Updated: Dec 12, 2022

 They use geothermal energy to drive lithium production and reduce indirect emissions.

-With the Bloom Climate Impact Fund, you get to invest in Vulcan Energy and make a direct climate impact, right here in Australia.
+With the Bloom Climate Impact Fund, you can invest in Vulcan Energy and make a direct climate impact here in Australia.

 What to know more?

-There’s a lot to be excited about when it comes to the future of the lithium market.
-So, if you want to hear more about the incredible Zero Carbon Lithium project that Vulcan is behind, be sure to join us for the Vulcan webinar:
+There’s a lot to be excited about regarding the future of the lithium market.
+So, if you want to hear more about the incredible Zero Carbon Lithium project that Vulcan is behind, be sure to watch the recording of our webinar with them:

-And if you’re ready to dive into the world of impact investing, download the Bloom Impact Investing App and get your green investment journey started!
+And if you’re ready to dive into impact investing, download the Bloom Impact Investing App and start your green investment journey!

 This blog post has been prepared by Bloom Impact Investing to provide readers with general information only.
 It is not intended to take the place of professional advice and you should not take action on specific issues in reliance on this information.
 We do not express any view about the accuracy or completeness of the information that is not prepared by us and no liability is accepted for any errors it may contain.
 The information contained in this blog is of a general nature only, does not take into account your objectives, financial situation, or needs, and is not to be taken into account as containing any personal investment advice or recommendation.
 No warranty is provided as to the accuracy, reliability, and completeness of the information in this publication and you rely on this information at your own risk.
 Any past performance information in the publication is not a reliable indicator of future performance.